img 4350 1

 Adjusting DC symmetry and bias current to the output devices.
 I took the amp from 0 – 1mV at the test points to the full 50mV that H/K recommends.
 This unit must have sounded awful running no bias current, with cracking controls and one intermittent channel!
 Crossover distortion would have dominated the distortion spectrum.

 The unit belonged to my customer’s late husband and he just loved it.
-Apparently, the family weren’t to touch or even LOOK at the thing, pure Spinal Tap!
+The family weren’t to touch or even LOOK at the thing, pure Spinal Tap!

 Harman/Kardon PM665